Indigosoft/ngx-can-activate-app/projects/ngx-can-activate-app/README.md

 }
 ```

-## 3. Declare component
+## 3. Declare the component

-Add your component to declarations
+Add it to declarations.

 ```typescript
 @NgModule({